-The death of a relative or loved one is never a pleasant experience, and figuring out how to settle their financial affairs often only adds to the pain.
-If the deceased person left a new car behind, there’s a very good chance that they also left behind a hefty car loan.
-There are a lot of factors that go into determining if and how that loan balance is paid off, and ultimately, who is entitled to possession of the car.
-If you’re in the position of being left to settle someone’s financial affairs who had an outstanding car loan after he or she has died, it’s important to know the facts and your rights.
+The death of a loved one is never a pleasant experience and settling that person’s financial affairs only adds to the pain.
+If you have to settle someone’s financial affairs who had an outstanding car loan after he or she has died, it’s important to know the facts and your rights.

 When a Person Dies, an Estate Is Born

-When someone dies, the last thing friends and family members want to think about is settling their outstanding debts.
-Fortunately, in the majority of states, they don’t have to.
+When someone dies, the last thing friends and family members want to think about is settling outstanding debts.
+Fortunately, in most states, they don’t have to.

-When a person passes away, all of their debts and assets combined make up their estate.
-This estate will “pay off” the balance of outstanding loans, including any car loans, using available assets if there are enough funds to do so.
+When a person dies, all of that person’s debts and assets combined make up an estate.
+This estate will pay off the balance of outstanding loans, including any car loans, using available assets if there are enough funds to do so.

 Credit Life Insurance

 Some lenders provide the option to purchase credit life insurance.
-If the deceased person purchased credit life insurance on their auto loan, this insurer is responsible for paying all or part of the balance of the loan, depending on the terms of the agreement.
+If the deceased person purchased credit life insurance on the auto loan, that insurer is responsible for paying all or part of the balance of the loan, depending on the terms of the agreement.

-A secured loan is a loan that is backed by some type of collateral — in this case, the car owned by the deceased person.
-If payments on a secured car loan cease for any reason, including the death of the person who signed the agreement, the lender can repossess the car and sell it to cover any unpaid portion of the loan.
+A secured loan is backed by collateral.
+In this case, that’s the car.
+If payments on a secured car loan stop for any reason, including the death of the person who signed the agreement, the lender can repossess the car and sell it to cover the unpaid portion of the loan.

 What to Do If a Loved One Dies